Installing Windows XP directly from an ISO requires 3 boots, the first two boots must be from the E2B USB drive:

 IMPORTANT: If the Option 3 (WinVBlock driver) is used, you can only use it on 512MB+ systems because in STEP 2, you must use the 'STEP 2 - Install XP [Alt+2] (512MB+ systems]' option.

-NOTE: You can use both FiraDisk and WinVBlock and an OEM SRS driver, just press F6 at the start of XP Setup and load all the drivers listed.
+NOTE: You can use both FiraDisk and WinVBlock and an OEM SRS driver, press F6 at the start of XP Setup and then load all the drivers listed.

 s2k332.cat missing - If using the D/M/L driver pack, you need to unzip the s2k332.7z file.